25prabhu10/notes/docs/Concepts/Web/HTTP.md

 4. The Google server responds with whatever URL you asked for.
 Typically, what gets sent back from the initial page is the text that makes up the web page in HTML format

-   - Instead of an HTML page, however, the response may be an instruction to go to a different location.
+   - Instead of an HTML page, the response may be an instruction to go to a different location.
 Google, for example, runs only on HTTPS, so if you go to [http://www.google.com](http://www.google.com/), the response is a special HTTP instruction (usually, a `301` or `302` response code) that redirects to a new location at [https://www.google.com](https://www.google.com/)

    - Similarly, if something goes wrong, you get back an HTTP response code, the best-known of which is the `404` Not Found response code

 5. The web browser processes the returned request.
 Assuming that the returned response is HTML, the browser starts to parse the HTML code and builds in memory the Document Object Model (DOM), which is an internal representation of the page

 6. The web browser requests any additional resources it needs.
-Each of these resources is requested similarly, following steps 1-6, and yes, that includes this step, because those resources may in turn request other resources.
+Each of these resources is requested similarly, following steps 1-6, and yes, that includes this step because those resources may, in turn, request other resources.
 The average website isn't as lean as Google and needs 75 resources, often from many domains, so steps 1-6 must be repeated for all of them.
-This situation is one of the key things that makes web browsing slow and one of the key reasons for _HTTP/2_, the main purpose of which is to make requesting these additional resources more efficient
+This situation is one of the key things that makes web browsing slow and one of the key reasons for _HTTP/2_, the primary purpose of which is to make requesting these additional resources more efficient

-7. When the browser has enough of the critical resources, it starts to render the page on-screen.
-Choosing when to start rendering the page is a challenging task and not as simple as it sounds.
-If the web browser waits until all resources are downloaded, it would take a long time to show web pages, and the web would be an even slower, more frustrating place.
+7. The browser starts to render the page on-screen when it has enough critical resources.
+Choosing when to begin rendering the page is challenging and more complex than it sounds.
+If the web browser waits until all resources are downloaded, it will take a long time to show web pages, and the web will be an even slower, more frustrating place.
 But if the web browser starts to render the page too soon, you end up with the page jumping around as more content downloads, which is irritating if you're in the middle of reading an article when the page jumps down.
-A firm understanding of the technologies that make up the web-especially HTTP and HTML/CSS/JavaScript-can help website owners reduce these annoying jumps while pages are being loaded, but far too many sites don't optimize their pages effectively to prevent these jumps
+A firm understanding of the technologies that make up the web-especially HTTP and HTML/CSS/JavaScript can help website owners reduce these annoying jumps while pages are being loaded, but far too many sites don't optimize their pages effectively to prevent these jumps

 8. After the initial display of the page, the web browser continues, in the background, to download other resources that the page needs and update the page as it processes them.
 These resources include non-critical items such as images and advertising tracking scripts.
 As a result, you often see a web page displayed initially without images (especially on slower connections), with images being filled in as more of them are downloaded

-9. When the page is fully loaded, the browser stops the loading icon (a spinning icon on or near the address bar for most browsers) and fires the _`onload` JavaScript_ event, which JavaScript code may use as a sign that the page is ready to perform certain actions
+9. When the page is fully loaded, the browser stops the loading icon (a spinning icon on or near the address bar for most browsers) and fires the _`onload` JavaScript_ event, which JavaScript code may use as a sign that the page is ready to perform specific actions

-10. At this point, the page is fully loaded, but the browser hasn't stopped sending out requests.
+10. The page is fully loaded at this point, but the browser hasn't stopped sending out requests.
 We're long past the days when a web page was a page of static information.
 Many web pages are now feature-rich applications that continually communicate with various servers on the internet to send or load additional content.
 This content may be user-initiated actions, such as when you type requests in the search bar on Google's home page and instantly see search suggestions without having to click the Search button, or it may be application-driven actions, such as your Facebook or Twitter feed's automatically updating without your having to click a refresh button.
 These actions often happen in the background and are invisible to you, especially advertising and analytics scripts that track your actions on the site to report analytics to website owners and/or advertising networks

 ![What happens when you browse the web](./what-happens-when-you-browse-the-web.jpg)